 DarkShield provides a unique form of content-aware DLP through the separate or simultaneous scanning and securing of PII in a wide range of data sources and formats, using a wide range of search methods and de-identification functions.
 In addition to its rich dark data discovery and masking wizards, DarkShield shares the same data class definitions and masking function with co-located sister tools for structured data and Excel; see Compatibility.

 In terms of just masking functions, DarkShield provides a uniquely wide range for unstructured text and image files, structured, semi- and unstructured columns in relational and NoSQL DBs, plus PDF and MS documents and faces.
 For PII in unstructured text and document files in particular, you can use functions in seven different data masking categories, ranging from encryption and pseudonymization to hashing and redaction, to math and string logic.

 Runtime capability, for both searching and masking operations, is not only a question of separate or together, but where.
 You can launch DarkShield jobs from IRI Workbench (Eclipse IDE), or from your own programs through an RPC API.

-Consider the ever-growing range of supported file formats for search and masking operations with DarkShield, as well as the possibility of searching and masking data in a number of cloud, NoSQL DB and application environments, including Amazon S3, and others on request.
+Consider the ever-growing range of supported file formats for search and masking operations with DarkShield, as well as the possibility of searching and masking data in a number of cloud, NoSQL DB and application environments, including Amazon S3, Azure BLOB storage, and GCP buckets.
 See the technical details page for the current list of supported data formats and sources.

 DarkShield performance scales linearly in volume and does not require Hadoop, elastic computing, or very large memory architectures to power through multiple documents.
 DarkShield natively exploits multiple search threads, state-of-the-art machine learning algorithms, streaming data, and task consolidation to maximize the definition and speed of complex, high-volume data discovery and de-identification operations.